Complete ADHM Sigma Model: Abstract

 \section{Abstract}

-The field theoretic ADHM instanton has a stringy generalization as a linear sigma model constructed by Witten in 1995.
-Recently we constructed a complementary version related to it by a duality.
-In this note we generalize these to a complete ADHM instanton linear sigma model in which above duality is promoted to a $Z_2$ symmetry.
+The field theoretic ADHM instantons have stringy generalizations as linear sigma models.
+These were constructed by Witten in 1995.
+Recently Ali and Ilahi constructed a complementary version related to Witten's construction by a duality.
+In this note we generalize these to a complete ADHM instanton linear sigma model, as suggested by Witten, in which above duality is promoted to a $Z_2$ symmetry.